 Let our law firm handle your claim and fight for you

-When you’re involved in a car accident, things can quickly turn into a nightmare.
+When you’re involved in a car accident in Buffalo or other parts of Western New York, things can quickly turn into a nightmare.
 In the blink of an eye, you or a loved one can be seriously injured, your vehicle badly damaged, and your entire life changed forever.
+You might need emergency surgery or medical care at Buffalo General Medical Center Emergency Room or another hospital in Erie County.
 Sadly, for many people, the hardships don’t end there.

 Between lost wages, medical bills and other expenses, the financial burden of a serious accident can be massive.
 Insurance companies are supposed to cover these costs.
 That’s why you pay insurance premiums.
 The reality is that insurers are often looking for ways to limit their own costs instead of paying you the compensation you deserve.